 - 2. Create an empty agent configuration file at /etc/sigsci/agent.conf. - 3.
-Add the Agent Access Key and Agent Secret Key into the agent configuration file at /etc/sigsci/agent.conf. - a.
-Log in to the Signal Sciences console. - b.
-Select a site if you have more than one site. - c.
+Add the Agent Access Key and Agent Secret Key into the agent configuration file at /etc/sigsci/agent.conf. - 1.
+Log in to the Signal Sciences console. - 2.
+Select a site if you have more than one site. - 3.
 Click Agents in the navigation bar.
-The agents page appears. - d.
+The agents page appears. - 4.
 Click View agent keys.
 The agent keys window appears.